Adversarial Training Can Provably Improve Robustness: Theoretical Analysis of Feature Learning Process Under Structured Data: Introduction

 To mitigate this problem, one seminal approach to improve robustness of models is called adversarial training \citep{goodfellow2014explaining,madry2018towards,shafahi2019adversarial,zhang2019theoretically,pang2022robustness,wang2023better}, which iteratively generates adversarial examples from the training data and updates the model with these adversarial examples rather than the original training examples.

 However, despite the significant empirical success of adversarial training in enhancing the robustness of neural networks across various datasets, the theoretical understanding of adversarial examples and adversarial training still remains unclear, particularly from the perspective of network optimization.
+Therefore, we ask the following fundamental theoretical questions: